 With the sale of Canada Bread, Maple Leaf Foods became a focused protein company.
 Following the sale of Canada Bread, the Company changed its management structure and administration to fit the more narrow and focused structure of business.

 The Company started implementing the changes commencing on closing of the Canada Bread sale transaction.
 The Company has agreed to continue to provide certain information system and other services to Canada Bread's business units on a transitional basis after the closing of the sale for a period of up to two years following the sale, on a cost recovery basis.

-When the transitional services being provided to Canada Bread come to an end, the Company will complete the reconfiguration of its information services operations.
+The provision of these transitional services to Canada Bread ceased in 2016 and the Company has completed the reconfiguration of its information services operations.